eltonSalanic/momentum/momentum.md

 I am creating an app called “Momentum” using React Native, Typescript, and Supabase.
-It helps procrastinators stay consistent by attaching real consequences to unfinished goals.
+It helps procrastinators stay consistent by attaching real consequences to unfinished commitments.

-The idea is to have users create "Goals" or "Tasks" that represent things they want to stay consistent on.
-They must login everyday (on days they determin) to check-in when they've completed a task they were planning.
-If they don't login when they're supposed to.
-They get charged an amount they predetermine when creating a goal.
+The idea is to have users create "Commitments" (either recurring "Routines" or one-time "Tasks") that represent things they want to stay consistent on or accomplish.
+They must check-in when they've completed the commitment for the day or deadline.
+If they don't check-in before their predetermined deadline (either End of Day or a Specific Time), they get charged a penalty amount they predetermine when creating the commitment.

-A check-in involves users simply opening the app, selecting the goal, and marking complete for the day.
+A check-in involves users simply opening the app, selecting the commitment, and marking it complete.
 No verification required, as the entire point of the app relies on the user, at least for now.

 We are currently working on the MVP, so all your answers should be based on that fact.

 FEATURES
-Goals: A commitment a user creates that they must check-in to, or they get charged for it
+Commitments: A recurring Routine or one-time Task a user creates that they must check-in to, or they get charged a penalty amount for failing to do so.

 Must Haves